 Prior to arriving at Georgetown, he served as a Peace Corps Volunteer in Mali, where he collaborated with a local artisan cooperative to organize professional skills trainings for the artisan population.
 As a Peace Corps Volunteer, he also worked with a group of HIV positive women to start a local soap-making and fabric-production business.
 He has worked as an International Development consultant in Washington, D.C., and more recently completed an MBA internship as a Corporate Finance Associate within Pfizer’s headquarters in New York City in 2018.He also worked as a Structured Finance Intern within the Overseas Private Investment Corporation, in which he was involved in supporting renewable energy projects in Lebanon and Argentina.
 Professionally, he is focused on developing not only his skills in finance but continuing to evolve as a student of international affairs.
 He is especially interested in not only succeeding in the field of international finance, but also aspires to launch his own non-profit, and leverage a successful career in finance to address critical issues in international development.

 He is fluent in English, Spanish, French, Portuguese, and speaks Intermediate Italian.
 Born in Lima, Peru, he grew up in Peru, El Salvador, Bangladesh, the Philippines, Bolivia, and the USA (Boston, Massachusetts).

 Christina Huntzinger is a candidate for the Master’s degree in Latin American Studies at Georgetown Walsh School of Foreign Service.
-Her studies concentrate on Political Economy, with particular attention to digital trade and internet policy.
+Her studies concentrate on Development and Political Economy, with particular attention to digital trade and internet policy.
+She is also pursuing the Honors Certificate in International Business Diplomacy.
 Originally from the San Francisco Bay Area, Ms. Huntzinger holds an undergraduate degree in Spanish from St. Olaf College, with minors in Linguistics and Film Studies.

 Ms. Huntzinger is fluent in Spanish with beginner knowledge of Portuguese, and a basic understanding of French.